c-villain/SneakerShop/README.md

 Sneakers shop project with demo using a [Skip](https://skip.tools) dual-platform app project.
 It builds a native app for both iOS and Android.

+👨🏻‍💻 Feel free to subscribe to channel **[SwiftUI dev](https://t.me/swiftui_dev)** in telegram.

+If you like this repository, please do :star: to make this useful for others.

 <p align="left">
   <img src="demo/demo.png" alt="" width="600">
   </p>